It should be possible to move each leg through a full range of movement in a smooth and controlled manner, without effort or strain.

 Keeping it simple...

-Note with curiosity where you end up. - You are starting to feel the twists and kinks on your body when considering the rest of your body's position in relation to your Base-Line.
+This may put you in to some asymmetric positions.
+A leg sticking out, an ankle turned....
+You are starting to feel the twists and kinks on your body when considering the rest of your body's position in relation to your Base-Line.

 © Copyright Leigh Blyth BVM&S 2017-2020